Align Your Query: Representation Alignment for Multimodality Medical Object Detection: Representation Alignment for Medical Object Detection

 \end{restatable}

-Thus minimizing $\gL_\text{QRA}$ \emph{maximizes} a variational lower bound on $I\big(g_\phi(\overline{\vq}^{(l)});\vm_{d,c}\big)$.
+Thus, minimizing $\gL_\text{QRA}$ can be interpreted as maximizing a variational lower bound on $I\big(g_\phi(\overline{\vq}^{(l)});\vm_{d,c}\big)$.
 Because our modality batch sampling ensures $V_k$ are tokens from different modalities, the same objective simultaneously decreases the association of the queries with mismatched modalities (i.e., pushes $I\big(U^{(l)};V_k\big)$ down indirectly via the softmax competition).
 The bound tightens as $K$ increases, indicating that a larger $B$ (up to $M$) would result in higher performance.